Murder of Meredith Kercher: Imprisonment and release

-Guede was first granted day release from the Viterbo prison in 2017 to complete a master’s degree in sociology, and in December 2020 the authorities entrusted him to social services to carry out the rest of his sentence doing community service.
-He was working in the mornings at the Catholic charity Caritas and in the afternoons he was allowed to work in the library of the prison’s criminology centre.
+Guede was first granted day release from the Viterbo prison in 2017 to complete a master's degree in sociology, and in December 2020 the authorities entrusted him to social services to carry out the rest of his sentence doing community service.
+He was working in the mornings at the Catholic charity Caritas and in the afternoons he was allowed to work in the library of the prison's criminology centre.

-On 12 November 2021, Guede was released from prison, having served a total of 13 years prison time compared to the original conviction of thirty years, which was reduced subsequently to sixteen after a court in Viterbo agreed to further reduce his sentence.
+On 12 November 2021, Guede was released from prison, having served a total of 13 years prison time compared to the original conviction of thirty years, which had been reduced subsequently to sixteen after a court in Viterbo agreed to further reduce his sentence.
 Francesco Maresca, the lawyer representing the Kercher family, stated to La Stampa that, although it was "normal" for prison sentences to be reduced, a "moral reflection" should be exercised to assess if "such a low [effective] sentence could be sufficient for a murder of this kind," adding that this would be another development he'd need to "explain to the Kercher family."

-In December 2023, a woman who had been Guede's girlfriend filed a complaint for physical abuse to the Rome police and a 500-metre restraining order was issued to Guede and he was placed under a set of various obligations.
+In December 2023, a woman who had been Guede's girlfriend filed a complaint for physical abuse to the Rome police and a 500 metre restraining order was issued to Guede and he was placed under a set of various obligations.
 These include, among other measures, a total ban from having any contact whatsoever with the former girlfriend, including contacts through social media, the obligation to wear an electronic bracelet at all times, and to inform police before he leaves his city of residence, Viterbo.

 In February 2024, a Roman court ruled that Guede would spend the next twelve months under a "special surveillance" regime for having allegedly abused his former girlfriend.
 On his Facebook page, Guede complained that he is the victim of a media hunt and claimed he is being punished for his past.
+In July 2025 Guede was in court facing trial for sexual assault and violence against a former girlfriend.